 To straighten frizzy hair, you need to section it out first.
-You can get away with using your hands to blow dry your hair, but the straightening process really needs proper sectioning technique so that the frizzed up strands are captured and smoothed out properly.
+You can get away with using your hands to blow dry your hair, but the straightening process really needs proper sectioning technique so that the frizzed-up strands are captured and smoothed out properly.

 To section your hair out, use your fingers or a comb to trace along the bottom-most sections of hair at your forehead, sides, and neck and clip the rest of your hair up from there.
 This should leave you with most of your hair clipped on top of your hair and thin layers ready to straighten.

-Straighten each of these sections, using a comb or brush to smooth out the hair whilst you pass the flat iron over the section using your other hand.
+Straighten each section of your hair slowly, using a comb or brush to smooth out the hair whilst you pass the flat iron over the section using your other hand.
 Your comb moves through your hair first, about an inch ahead of the flat iron to detangle and line up every strand of hair for the straightener to flatten.

 You can finish this off with another pump of hair serum to add some great shine and create a barrier against moisture and humidity.
+Doing this helps to keep your hair smooth for a longer time and stops frizzy hair from returning as readily.
 If you want to use some hair spray to hold it in place, do this after you have applied the hair serum and given it enough time to settle into the hair.

 If you have dry hair, this needs to be treated before you even think about using any styling techniques to stop frizz.
-Proper use of a blow dryer and hair straightener goes a long way towards taming frizzy hair, but it is all in vain if you have an underlying dryness problem causing the majority of your frizz.
+Proper use of a blow dryer and hair straightener goes a long way towards taming frizzy hair, but it is all in vain if you have an underlying dryness problem that is causing the majority of your frizz.

 Dry hair can often be confused with damaged hair because the two conditions are similar.
 Damaged hair can lead to dryness, so this can be mistaken as a moisture problem.
-If treated as a moisture problem however, the issue is never really reversed because the damage remains.
+If treated as a moisture problem, however, the issue is never really reversed because the damage remains.

-To fix dry hair, you need to use conditioners and other products that provide your hair with more moisture.
-For this purpose, a leave-in conditioner and a hair serum are an easy fix.
+To fix dry hair and reduce frizz, you need to use conditioners and other products that provide your hair with more moisture.
+For this purpose, a leave-in conditioner and a hair serum are easy fixes that can help to prevent frizzy hair.
 The leave-in conditioner adds necessary moisture to dry frizzy hair, whilst the hair serum seals it in and prevents it from being lost throughout the day.

-- How to save damaged hair
+- How to Save Damaged Hair

-Damaged hair doesn't maintain moisture, and the weakened hair structure itself can cause the hair to frizz up and look wild.
+Damaged hair doesn't maintain moisture and the weakened hair structure itself can cause the hair to frizz up and look wild.
 When your frizzy hair is due to damage, you need to repair the damage first before you change the way you style your hair.
 Restoring damaged hair to good condition will go a long way towards alleviating frizz.